anshunino/Voice-Navigator/README.md

 # Voice-Navigator
 Your Consciousness.
-It’s a parent’s voice without the parent.
+It’s a parent’s voice when the parent isn't around.
 It’s a walking stick without the stick.

 This project aims to build a smart interface that captures pictures of your surroundings from your phone,